What Minimalism Is, What It Isn't, and Why It Can Benefit Your Life

 This misunderstanding implies that minimalists can't keep things they love and enjoy.
 It misses the point of "promoting the things that are most valuable."

-Sure, a minimalist may keep only one or two collections rather than letting twelve gather dust.
+Sure, a minimalist may keep only one or two collections rather than letting eight gather dust.
 By removing what is less loved (or paring a very large collection down to your favorites), you're able to highlight those items and enjoy them more often, since they're not lost in a jumble.

 Once again – minimalism isn't about deprivation.
 That would be the exact opposite of what a minimalist is trying to achieve.